 - Changing direction to beat the defender

-- Change pace after change of direction go get past defender
+- Change pace after change of direction to get past the defender

-- Supporting player must help player in possession
+- Supporting player must help the player in possession

 - Finish with a shot